-Those who saw John Krasinski‘s A Quiet Place this weekend will not be surprised to hear that the director and his co-star and wife, Emily Blunt, recently told Rotten Tomatoes that Jaws is their favorite movie.
+Those who saw John Krasinski‘s A Quiet Place earlier this year surprised to hear that the director and his co-star and wife, Emily Blunt, recently told Rotten Tomatoes that Jaws is their favorite movie.
 Their new creature feature opens with a scene that shocks audiences in ways that echo the Spielberg film’s famous first scene, and even goes one step further, breaking one of the biggest rules of horror (and nope, we’re not saying which).

 The scene was not in the original screenplay, say co-writers Scott Beck and Bryan Woods; it was something Krasinski added himself in the rewrite phase.
 “I’ve got to give props to John for just being a crazy person,” says Beck.
 “I think he just really wanted, like, the opening of Jaws — let’s establish this monster right out the gate, and get really, really dark.”
 Woods adds: “You pull that on an audience and you instill this instinctual fear: These characters are fair game, so watch around every corner.”